Which Of The Following Elements Is Not True About Passwords

 Myth 2: Changing Your Password Regularly Is the Most Important Security Measure.

 This used to be standard advice, but it's increasingly outdated.
 The problem is that forcing frequent password changes often leads users to choose predictable variations of their existing passwords (e.g., Password1!, Password2@, Password3#), which are easily compromised.
 A better approach is to focus on strong, unique passwords and enable multi-factor authentication (MFA).
-The National Institute of Standards and Technology (NIST) has even revised its guidelines to de-emphasize mandatory password rotation.
+The National Institute of Standards and Technology (NIST) has even revised its guidelines to de-highlight mandatory password rotation.

 Myth 3: You Need to Memorize Complex Passwords.